 Some people have acted in ways that seem to be guided by a Human mentality in horrific circumstances throughout history; in spite of, or perhaps because of, the expected doom of their world.

 In Auschwitz, the Jehovah’s Witnesses comprised a tiny minority of those in the prison camp.
 Still, they resisted the dehumanizing world created by the Nazis.
 “The Jehovah Witnesses would not commit any act of aggression or harm toward another person, even if that person was a murderer and an SS officer.
 At the same time, each Jehovah’s Witness would perform every other job, even the most obnoxious, to the best of his ability, as long as it was morally neutral for them.”
-(See Pawelczyńska, 1979 in Resources).
+(See Pawelczyńska, 1979 in the “Resources” section of the Study Guide.)
 The actions of the Jehovah’s Witnesses gained the respect of fellow prisoners as well as guards.
 They believed that performing the neutral tasks they were ordered to do enabled them to fulfill the Christian scriptural admonition for slaves to obey the authority “of earthly masters” as written in Ephesians 6:5-8.
 But they adamantly refused to follow any orders that would cause harm to another living being, which could suggest a Human mind in the quadrune mind model.
 The key goal of the Human mentality is, after all, reducing suffering for others.

 However, in order for us to understand if their behavior is truly Human, we need to understand their motivations.
 If the Jehovah’s Witnesses followed scriptures to preserve their Jehovah’s Witness ideology, it would mean their new mammalian mind was in control.
 If they refused to harm others to continue to survive in an everlasting realm then, even though their actions positively benefited those around them, they would still be reptilian-minded.
 This is why the question of motivation is so important—actions that look altruistic can actually be nothing more than an instinctual quest for survival, albeit survival of the soul.